openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

     "pro2.xoo" = "./test/pro2/pro2.xoo.cjo"
 ```

-When `target` configuration items coexist with public configuration items in `cjpm.toml` or other levels of configuration items under the same `target`, they are merged according to the following priorities:
+When `target` configuration items coexist with public configuration items in `cjpm.toml` or other levels of configuration items for the same `target`, they are merged according to the following priorities:

 1. Configuration for the corresponding `target` in `debug/release` mode
 2. Configuration for the corresponding `target` regardless of `debug/release` mode